Terminal tabs everywhere

 aigon init

-aigon install-agent cc gg cx
+aigon install-agent cc gg cx cu

-aigon feature-now jwt-auth
+aigon feature-now "dark-mode"

 Tech & philosophy